Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 Postcard - Photographed by Harry Wolf

-As already stated on Page Two of this ZIM feature, SS Jerusalem (II) had already been sold to the American International Service Travel Board who used her in the Caribbean as a floating hote, she then returned to cruising as the Bahama Star and the Bonaire, but was sold to be broken up in 1979, but sunk on her was to the breakers.
+As already stated on Page Two of this ZIM feature, SS Jerusalem (II) had already been sold to the American International Service Travel Board who used her in the Caribbean as a floating hotel, she then returned to cruising as the SS Bahama Star and then the SS Bonaire, but she was sold to be broken up in 1979, but she did sink on her way to the breakers.

-Her sister the SS Theodor Herzl completed the final passenger voyage for ZIM Passenger Lines on November, 27, 1969, after she was sold to the same company and was renamed Carnival she was also employed in the Caribbean as a luxury floating hotel.
-In 1971, Carnival was sold a number of times and was named Veracruz and Sun Ambassador.
+Her sister the wonderful SS Theodor Herzl completed the final passenger voyage for ZIM Passenger Lines on November, 27, 1969, after she was sold to the same company and was renamed SS Carnival she was also employed in the Caribbean as a luxury-floating hotel.
+In 1971, Carnival was sold a number of times and was named SS Veracruz and Sun Ambassador.
 Whilst being refitted in Greece in 1990 she caught fire and was destroyed.

-When ZIM Lines sold the SS Theodore Herzl it was close to the end, except for the little MS Moledet, but with the Company's passenger branch was eventually liquidated in 1970, this ended a romantic chapter of the Israeli’s Company's history.
-ZIM had laid its foundation in 1947 with one passenger ship, the SS Kedmah and during the next twenty two years ZIM became a renowned shipping company and ZIM's passenger liners are still fondly remembered, for they had a unique reputation for excellence in service, fine food, and that much talked about incredibly stunning décor.
+When ZIM Lines sold the SS Theodore Herzl the company had come close to the end as a Passenger Line, except for the little MS Moledet, but with the Company's passenger branch being eventually liquidated in 1970, this ended a romantic chapter of the fine “Zim Israel Navigation Company's” passenger history.
+ZIM had laid its foundation in 1947 with one passenger ship, the SS Kedmah and during the next twenty-two years ZIM became a renowned shipping company and ZIM's passenger liners are still fondly remembered considering I receive countless email from those who have sailed on their ships, all having such fond memories!
+There is no doubt, they had a unique reputation for excellence in service, fine food, and that much talked about stunning décor that was found o board their ships!

-Sadly, SS Shalom brought about the end of ZIM Lines, and their last passenger ship the Moledet was sold in 1970 to become the famed cruise ship Jupiter, The SS Zion also became a magnificent cruise ship, much loved by so many, it was named the Dolphin IV.
+But, it was sadly the very expensive SS Shalom that brought about the end of ZIM Lines and she was the second last ship to be sold, only to be outlived by Zim’s very last passenger ship MS Moledet that was sold in 1970 to become the much loved cruise ship Jupiter, The SS Zion also became a magnificent cruise ship, also much loved by so many, named the Dolphin IV.

 SS Shalom was sold to the German Atlantic Line in 1967, just three and a half years after Israel’s flagship commenced services out of Haifa.